 At the College we assume that there are students of color who do not fit exactly into those rigid categories.
 With that, when we say "AALANA" we've come to also include students of West Indian/ Caribbean descent, naturalized African decent, as well as students from Multi-Racial, Multi-Ethnic backgrounds.
 You may see the AALANA acronym on letters from the Admissions Office or internal correspondence from the Office of Multicultural Student Affairs, for example.

 Why does the College request racial or ethnic demographic information on the Admissions application?

 Since diversity is important, gathering information on what kinds of diversity we enjoy here on campus is equally important.
 For example, one way we assess diversity on the campus is by gathering racial and ethnic demographic information on the admissions application.
 Self-identifying as an AALANA student, or a student who identifies with one or more of the racial/ ethnic categories, ensures two things.
-Firstly it enables you to receive helpful information about scholarships especially for African American, Latino, Asian, and Native American students as well as receiving information about services from the Office of Multicultural Student Affairs.
+Firstly it enables you to receive helpful information about scholarships especially for African American, Latino, Asian, and Native American students as well as receiving information about services from the Office of Student Diversity and Advocacy.
 And secondly, it provides the College with the data necessary to assess how we are doing with the recruitment and retention of AALANA students.

 What if I am bi-racial / multi-racial?

 We encourage you to choose a primary AALANA identity descriptor for the application process in order to receive information from the Multicultural Student Affairs office and then change your racial/ ethnic status after you matriculate, if you choose.
 Did you know that NYC and LA have the highest numbers of multi-racial and bi-racial people?
 Steps are currently being made to create a multi-racial category for students to self-identify on admissions applications and the way we analyze data on campus.